pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 #### For other `ast.Node`:

-Some `ast.Node` can't be restored to a complete SQL text, such as an `ast.ExprNode` to test them we can construct a complete SQL text.
+Some `ast.Node` can't be restored to a complete SQL text, such as an `ast.ExprNode`.
+To test them, we can construct a complete SQL text.

 ```go
 func (tc *testExpressionsSuite) createTestCase4UnaryOperationExpr() []exprTestCase {